Ivanhoe1970/BLN_Cypress_Showcase/docs/WORKFLOW_AUTOMATION.md

 Rules enforced automatically:

 - Gas HIGH → resolution blocked until override
-- If dispatch occurred → “Incident with dispatch”
+- If dispatch occurred → "Incident with dispatch"
-- If no dispatch → “Incident without dispatch”
+- If no dispatch → "Incident without dispatch"
 - Timers auto-cancel on resolution
 - All logs MST-timestamped with operator ID